 The State of California has a total of 451 jurisdictions with adopted and FEMA-approved LHMPs.
 Cal OES Hazard Mitigation Planning staff administers the LHMP program for the state.
-The figure below provides information about the approval and expiration dates for LHMPs in the 2017 and 2018 impacted counties.
+The DR-4353 and DR-4344 impacted jurisdictions account for 13 of the 451 LHMPs.
+The figure below provides information about the approval and expiration dates for LHMPs. in the 2017 and 2018 impacted counties.